 Church employment.
 Many churches within commuting distance use the services of college students in various kinds of ministry.
-Interested students should address their inquiries to the Dean of Students.
+Interested students should address their inquiries to the Vice President for Student Services.

 On-campus employment.
 Opportunity for on-campus employment exists, and every attempt is made to provide such jobs to students who desire to work.
 The students are paid an hourly wage.